sathya-oracle/learning-library/oci-library/oci-hol/oci-media-services/introduction/Lab01-Stream-your-video-using-OCI.md

  <br>

-2. Select "Media Services" and then "Media Flows" from OCI Main Menu
+1. From OCI Console main menu, Select "Analytics & AI" and then "Media Flows".
    ![mediaflows 00](images/04.png)
    Above is the landing page for Media Flows.
-3. Create the Media Flow.
+2. Create the Media Flow.
 Remember to choose the correct compartment where the IAM policy is defined.
   ![mediaflows 01](images/05.png)
 In this section, we can perform customization to Media Flow.